 - Clean blood spills with a solution containing 1 part household bleach to 9 parts water

 - Be careful when getting tattoos and body piercings

 All people who have sex outside of a monogamous relationship should practice safer sex behaviors to avoid hepatitis B and C.

-The hepatitis B vaccine or a hepatitis B immune globulin (HBIG) shot may be given to help prevent hepatitis B infection in anyone within 24 hours of exposure to blood or body fluids from a person with hepatitis B.
+The hepatitis B vaccine, or a hepatitis immune globulin (HBIG) shot, may help prevent infection if it is received it within 24 hours of contact with the virus.

 Perrillo R. Hepatitis B and D. In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 78.
+Philadelphia, PA: Saunders Elsevier; 2010:chap 78.

 Chronic viral and autoimmune hepatitis.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 151.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 151.

 Updated by: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.